 For decades, he delighted audiences with his catchy songs and flashy moves.
-Little Richard is rightly considered a rock and roll pioneer and has influenced artists across several other genres, including funk, hip hop, and R&B.
+Hailed as a “founding father of rock and roll” by Rolling Stone, Little Richard is rightly considered a rock ‘n’ roll pioneer and has influenced artists across several other genres, including funk, hip hop, and R&B.

 Here are some fascinating facts you may not know about the music legend.